Entity Tracking in Language Models: Task Design and Dataset

 A dataset consists of multiple distinct \textit{scenarios}.
 A scenario consists of an initial state and a set of operations applied to this initial state.
 We fixed the number of operations (NumOps) in each scenario to 12.
 We randomly sampled 2200 scenarios, where the initial state and the 12 operations were both randomly sampled.
 The sampling process is designed such that only valid operations given the current world state can be sampled.
 The initial state and the operations were converted into naturalistic descriptions using predefined templates.

-We selected the task of moving objects across boxes because this is a domain where lexical contents of the entities do not offer cues to predict the outcome of state changes (Desideratum~1).
-To satisfy Desideratum~2, we did not include an operation that empties a box that allows the previous history of operations to be disregarded.
-For Desideratum~3, we considered experiments where the state and operation descriptions differ entirely between demonstration/finetuning and evaluation examples (See Table~\ref{tab:altforms-comparison}).
-Finally, we computed a ``signature'' of every initial state that indicates the number of objects contained in each box.\footnote{For example, the signature of an initial state in which the first box contains two objects and the rest contains 1 object each would be 2111111.} Using this signature, we then made sure that there were no two examples with identical initial descriptions modulo the object identities where one of them appeared in the training split and the other one in the evaluation split.
-This prevents that models could solve this task by filling in slots (Desideratum~4).
-Additionally, compared to the Alchemy setup, our setup also has a benefit of requiring fewer additional reasoning abilities.
-The beaker scenario requires the model to be able to count and do simple arithmetic (e.g., inferring that adding one unit of liquid to a beaker with two units of liquid results in a beaker with three units of liquid).
-Moreover, some of the operations in Alchemy require knowledge about how colors are combined (e.g., inferring that mixing red and green liquids results in a brown liquid).
-The boxes domain removes these requirements.
+\paragraph{Relation to Desiderata} We selected the task of moving objects across boxes because this is a domain where lexical contents of the entities do not offer cues to predict the outcome of state changes (Desideratum~1).
+We did not include an operation that empties a box that allows the previous discourse to be discarded (Desideratum~2).
+For Desideratum~2, we furthermore considered experiments using operation descriptions with greater context dependence.
+Specifically, we tested scenarios with an additional \textit{Move contents of Box N to Box M} operation that does not explicitly mention the object names, and scenarios where object descriptions in the operations can only be fully disambiguated by knowing the current state of a box.
+For Desideratum~3, we considered experiments where the phrasing of the states and operations differ entirely between demonstration/finetuning and evaluation (see Table~\ref{tab:altforms-comparison}).
+Finally, for all experiments, we computed a ``signature'' of every initial state that indicates the number of objects contained in each box.\footnote{For example, the signature of an initial state in which the first box contains two objects and the rest contains 1 object each would be 2111111.} Then, we ensured that there were no two examples with identical initial descriptions modulo the object names where one appeared in the training split and the other one in the evaluation split.
+This prevents this task from being solvable via slot-filling (Desideratum~4).\footnote{Additionally, compared to the Alchemy setup, our setup also has a benefit of requiring fewer additional reasoning abilities.
+The beaker domain in Alchemy requires the model to count and perform simple arithmetic (e.g., adding one unit of liquid followed by adding two units of liquid results in three units of liquid).
+Moreover, some of the operations in Alchemy require knowledge about how colors are combined (e.g., mixing red and green liquids results in a brown liquid).
+The boxes domain removes these requirements.}